-With TYSABRI, trained healthcare professionals administer your infusion once every 28 days.
+With TYSABRI, trained healthcare professionals administer your relapsing MS infusion* every 28 days.
 The actual infusion takes about an hour.
 You’re then asked to stay for another hour just to make sure you’re not having an infusion-related reaction that may need medical attention.

 Because TYSABRI may increase your risk of developing progressive multifocal leukoencephalopathy (PML), you can receive it only through the TOUCH® Prescribing Program.

-Refer to the Medication Guide for additional information on how to prepare for your infusion.
+Refer to the Medication Guide for additional information.